-The four surveys of MCS cohort members carried out so far – at age nine months, three, five and seven years – have built up a uniquely detailed portrait of the children of the new century.
+The five surveys of MCS cohort members carried out so far – at age nine months, three, five, seven and eleven years – have built up a uniquely detailed portrait of the children of the new century.
 The Age 11 Survey took place place in 2012 and resulted in 13,287 productive interviews.
 This data along with the previous sweeps is available to download from the UK Data Service.

 Three sub-studies have also been undertaken, with two reports produced so far: the Health Visitor Survey Report, and the Fertility Survey Report.

-The data for all MCS sweeps is available from the Economic and Social Data Service.
+The data for all MCS sweeps is available from the UK Data Service.
 For more information, see our accessing the data page.

 This section of our website offers tools and information to help researchers use the data.
 If you need further support, please contact our user support team.